The burnt riverbanks

 Like fire, war is cruel.
 And does not stop until it has burnt through every home.
 And though when we tell this story to children we are quick to add that in the end, all the good creatures were brought back to life when they finally learned the lessons required to understand the futility of fighting with their neighbors and friends, as adults we should know a great deal better than to believe in such things as that.
 We should know a great deal better than to light the fires of war, for when we do, they demand such a sacrifice of blood to extinguish them that whatever reason compelled us to this dreadful worship to begin with is rarely worth the price.
 And we know that the proprietaries of honor and good conscience will compel us - and our enemy - to stubbornly complete the dreadful rite we started.

 As adults we know there is pain.
-There is death.
+And death.
 We know, there is suffering enough and life is short.
 We know we should be good to one another, for we have no one else to comfort us but each other.
 We know what we fight over is not usually worth the price of our fighting.
 No, we are not like children, who need stories to remind us of what we know we should and shouldn't do.
 And we certainly don't need to hear those stories more than once.